-The starter code contains a very simple example analysis that determines which TAC instructions are unreachable (because there are return statements on all paths leading to them.)
+The starter code contains ReachableAnalysis, a very simple example analysis that determines which TAC instructions are unreachable (because there are return statements on all paths leading to them).
 You can use this analysis to help debug your code, and to give you ideas on how to structure your other analyses.
-You can often implement the transfer functions using the propagating visitor pattern (if your TAC supports them), as I illustrate in a variant of the unreachable analysis.
+You can often implement the transfer functions using a large case statement in the transfer method.